 The familiar riverside track led into Avenham Park with its open aspect and popular café …

 then Miller Park, more ornate with terracing, statue, bandstand and fountain.
 The large brick building towering over Miller Park was formerly the Midland Hotel serving Preston railway station and now used as council offices.
 Both these parks have had a lot of money spent on them in the last few years to bring them back to their former glory and in today’s sunshine were extremely popular.

 The towpath of the canal helped me cross Preston towards my last park.
-Chatting to a man tending his canalside garden he alerted me to the presence of a Kingfisher which I later luckily saw rapidly disappearing under Blackpool Road.
-A few back to back streets and I was entering through the prominent gates into Moor Park which has a long and interesting history detailed here.
-[The observatory has recently been upgraded by the university,] Today the sunshine had brought lots of people into the park.
+Chatting to a man tending his canal side garden he alerted me to the presence of a Kingfisher which I later luckily saw rapidly disappearing under Blackpool Road.
+A few back to back streets, and I was entering through the prominent gates into Moor Park which has a long and interesting history detailed here and here.
+[The observatory has recently been upgraded by the university] Today the sunshine had brought lots of people into the park.
 I walked around the lake and past Deepdale Stadium, Preston were playing away today, down Tom Finney Way and into Flintoff Way and my car.
-The latter two along with Tom Benson complete Preston’s sporting heroes trio.
+The latter two along with Tom Benson complete the trio of Preston’s sporting heroes.